Jigsy1/mIRCd/README.md

 # mIRCd
-An IRCd written in mIRC script.
+An IRCd written in mIRC scripting language (mSL) and more or less based on ircu based IRCds.

-Currently a work in progress.
+Not meant to be used as a proper IRCd since there's far better alternatives for that.
+(Like *actual* IRCds.)

+Mainly doing this for my own personal amusement.

+That said, currently a work in progress where the only real progress is <a href="https://i.imgur.com/MhZfcad.png">connecting and usermode parsing</a>.
+(Even though the modes don't do anything yet.)